Applicant Financial Information

 Filing Jointly

 This is a legal status.
 Select “Separated” if the applicant has received a court order for legal separation from their spouse, and they are filing taxes jointly.
 Tip: If the applicant and their spouse were not legally separated as of Dec.
-31, 2023, regardless of where they reside, the applicant should select “Married, Filing Jointly” or “Married, Filing Separately.
+31, 2025, regardless of where they reside, the applicant should select “Married, Filing Jointly” or “Married, Filing Separately," depending on which tax filing option they've chosen.
 X

 Separated,